pyscaffold/pyscaffold/docs/install.rst

 variable or run PyScaffold from the *Git Bash*.

 .. tip::

-    It is recommended to use an `isolated environment`_ as provided by `virtualenv`_ or `conda`_ for your work with Python in general.
+   It is recommended to use an `isolated development environment`_ as provided by `virtualenv`_ or `conda`_ for your work with Python in general.
 You might want to install PyScaffold globally in your system, but consider using virtual environments when developing your packages.

 Installation
 ============